Electro707/PCB-4-In-A-Row/README.md

 ## Kits Page
 The dedicated webpage for this can be found at [https://kits.electro707.com/4_in_a_row/](https://kits.electro707.com/4_in_a_row/)

+### Kit on Tindie
+I am currently selling the kit on Tindie.
+The product page can be found at [https://www.tindie.com/products/28121/](https://www.tindie.com/products/28121/).

 ## Firmware
 The firmware can be found in the [Firmware](Firmware) folder.
 To build and upload the program, see [Firware.md](Firmware.md) for more details.